 It’s pretty tempting for parents to surrender their devices and sit the children up in front of them for the holidays.
 So much so, that studies show that children’s fitness levels plummet near 75% during the holidays.
 But how do you resist that temptation?

 Government guidelines mandate, children should have at least 30 minutes of their 60 minutes of daily exercise, in the outdoors.
 You can use the other 30 minutes as creatively as you like.
 However, despite best-laid plans, many children have missed out on getting active during school time.
 Team sports have reduced by nearly 25% and self-directed play, by more than 10%.
-This summer, we are on the hunt to get you and your kids as active as possible and here are a few tricks of the trade!
+We are on the hunt to get you and your kids as active as possible and here are a few tricks of the trade!

 1. Ditch the devices (sort of)

-You can go down the road of ditching the devices altogether, but another way to look at it, is to look at devices and use them more creatively.
+You can go down the road of ditching the devices altogether, but another way to look at it is to look at devices and use them more creatively.
 There are many child-friendly apps, YouTube videos and TV like CBeebies, designed to get children active.
-Joe Wicks & Jump Start Jonny for example that have helped children across the country get active in their own homes.
+Joe Wicks & Jump Start Jonny for example have helped children across the country get active in their own homes.
 Dance trends such as Zumba have easy-to-follow online videos for them to watch and emulate.

 2. Hula hoops are your best friends

 Active toys are great during the holidays.
 Great fun but also a far healthier option to playing Nintendo DS on the sofa.
 Think frisbees, balls, building blocks, skipping ropes, hula hoops and bean bags.
 Toys like this can improve hand-eye coordination, using throwing, catching and jumping but their experience is all their own.
 They can throw, catch, drop, and roll, as much as they like whilst getting that heart rate up.
 Since it’s similar to what they would be doing at school, you can reduce any loss of fitness in the holidays in a familiar and helpful way.